How Machine Learning Algorithms Work Explained Simply

 3. Reinforcement Learning

-• Definition: Learns by trial and error, receiving feedback as rewards or penalties.
+• Definition: Learns through trial and error, receiving feedback in the form of rewards or penalties.

 Key Concepts in Machine Learning